kieferhax/Quality-Assurance-Engineering-Road-Map/Week 1-2: Test Strategy and Planning/ISTQB Foundation Level Certification Prep/ISTQB Foundation Level Certification Exam Preparation - Section 4.md

 Or there may be separate text description accompanying the state diagram, which should be used as a test basis.

 ![Same State Transition](https://github.com/kieferhax/Quality-Assurance-Engineering-Road-Map/blob/main/Week%201-2%3A%20Test%20Strategy%20and%20Planning/ISTQB%20Foundation%20Level%20Certification%20Prep/assets/same-state-transition.jpg)

+## **Use Case Testing**

+Use case testing is a black-box test design technique in which test cases are designed to execute scenarios of use cases.

+**Use Cases:** According to ISTQB, a sequence of transactions in a dialogues between an actor and a component or system with a tabgible result, where an actor can be a user or anything that can exchange information with the system

+Use cases are a way of defining high-level requirements or business processes viewed from a user perspective.
+They may be described at the abstract level (business use case, technology-free, business process level) or at the system level (system use case on the system functionality level).